60 Conversation Games To Turn Boring Gatherings into Lively

 1. Would You Rather… (Kid Edition)

-Think up silly or thought-provoking “would you rather” questions geared towards kids’ interests.
-For example: “Would you rather have feathers or fur?” or “Would you rather fly like a bird or swim like a fish?”
+Make up amusing or thought-provoking “would you rather” questions that are relevant to children’s interests.
+One such question is, “Would you rather have feathers or fur?” or just “Would you rather fly like a bird or swim like a fish?”

 2. I Spy… With a Twist